Local laws and customs

 As a visitor to a foreign country and an ambassador for Ireland you should always respect the local laws and customs of the country you are visiting.
 Read our advice for tips on how to avoid getting into trouble, either with the law or by offending the locals.

-- Read our travel advice, inform yourself before travelling and get advice locally when you arrive.
+- Read our country-specific travel advice, inform yourself before travelling and get advice locally when you arrive.

 - Remember, the local laws apply to you as a visitor and it is your responsibility to follow them.